-- To understand the basic functions of the cell and their mechanisms in transport process. \ - \ To get familiarize human anatomy and physiology. - To learn about microbes, immune system and biomolecules. \ - \ To know the concepts of applied biology.
+- To understand the basic functions of the cell and their mechanisms in transport process. - To get familiarize human anatomy and physiology. - To learn about microbes, immune system and biomolecules. - To know the concepts of applied biology.

-UNIT - I : BASICS OF CELL BIOLOGY (9 Periods) An overview of cells - origin and evolution of cells-cell theory-classification of cells - prokaryotic cells and eukaryotic cells; Structure of prokaryotic and eukaryotic cells and their organelles- comparison of prokaryotic and eukaryotic cells; Transport across membranes - diffusion - active and passive diffusion.
-UNIT - II : BASICS OF MICROBIOLOGY (9 Period Classification of microorganism-microscopic examination of microorganisms; Structural organization and multiplication of bacteria-viruses-algae and fungi; Microorganism used for the production of penicillin-alcohol and vitamin B-12.
-UNIT - III : HUMAN ANATOMY AND PHYSIOLOGY (9 Periods) Basics of human anatomy-tissues of the human body-epithelial-connective-nervous a and muscular; Nervous system-Respiratory System-Circulatory system and Digestive system.
-UNIT - IV : BIO MOLECULES AND IMMUNE SYSTEM (9 Periods) Introduction to Biochemistry-classification-structure and properties of carbohydrates-p roteins- lipids and nucleic acids; Innate and acquired immunity; Types of immune responses.
-UNIT - V : APPLIED BIOLOGY FOR ENGINEERS (9 Periods Overview of biosensors - glucometer applications-medicine; Microarray analysis to diagnose the cancer; Microbial production of biofuels; Applications of stem cells.
+UNIT - I : BASICS OF CELL BIOLOGY (9 Periods) An overview of cells - origin and evolution of cells-cell theory-classification of cells - prokaryotic cells and eukaryotic cells; Structure of prokaryotic and eukaryotic cells and the ir organellescomparison of prokaryotic and eukaryotic cells; Transport across membranes - diffusion on - active and passive diffusion.
+UNIT - II : BASICS OF MICROBIOLOGY (9 Periods) Classification of microorganism-microscopic examination of microorganisms Structural organization and multiplication of bacteria-viruses-algae and fungi; Microorganism used for the production of penicillin-alcohol and vitamin B-12.
+UNIT - III : HUMAN ANATOMY AND PHYSIOLOGY (9 Periods) Basics of human anatomy-tissues of the human body-epithelial-connective-nervous and muscular; Nervous system-Respiratory System-Circulatory system and Digestive system.
+UNIT - IV : BIO MOLECULES AND IMMUNE SYSTEM (9 Periods) Introduction to Biochemistry-classification-structure and properties of carbohydrates-p oroteins- lipids and nucleic acids; Innate and acquired immunity; Types of immune responses.
+UNIT - V : APPLIED BIOLOGY FOR ENGINEERS (9 Periods) Overview of biosensors - glucometer applications-medicine; Microarray analysis to diagnose the cancer; Microbial production of biofuels; Applications of stem cells.

-Tutorial: 00 Periods Practical: 00 Periods Total: 45 Periods
+Lecture: 45 PeriodsTutorial: 00 PeriodsPractical: 00 PeriodsTotal: 45 Periods

 1. Darnell J, Lodish H, Baltimore D. "Molecular Cell Biology", W.H.Freeman; 8th Edition, 2016.

 2. Pelczar MJ, Chan ECS and Krein NR, "Microbiology", Tata McGraw Hill, 5thEdition, New Delhi.2001.